 Tasmania is still a wild place.
 More than a fifth of the island is beautiful wilderness—celebrated as a World Heritage site and protected by the national park service.
 Tassie was settled by a rough assortment of convicts, miners and whalers who’ve left traces of their history at scenic sites around the island.
-To this day, locals insist that the place is it’s own and is actually a separate country.
-Today though, they do so while eating fine foods and sipping fantastic local wines.
+To this day, locals insist that the place is its own, even seeing it as a separate country.
+The culture of Tasmania has shifted to include fine foods and fantastic local wine.

 Tasmania – Top Activities

-Learn the rich rough history of the area’s early colonies
+- Learn the rich history of the area’s early colonies